ArmaanBudhiraja/smart-doc-assistant/README.md

-# 📄 DocuMind
+# 📄 ThinkPDF
 ### Chat with your documents.
 Instantly.

-DocuMind is an AI-powered **Retrieval-Augmented Generation (RAG)** application that allows users to upload PDF documents and ask natural language questions about them.
+ThinkPDF is an AI-powered **Retrieval-Augmented Generation (RAG)** application that allows users to upload PDF documents and ask natural language questions about them.
 The system generates accurate, context-aware answers grounded strictly in the content of the uploaded document.

 The application is built using a **local LLM (LLaMA 3 8B)**, ensuring privacy, offline capability, and full control over data — with no reliance on external AI APIs.